luizmalpele/intro_ds_project/data/README.md

 # Data Description: Online Courses of MIT and Harvard

-We use the `harvardMIT.csv` dataset available at
+We used the `harvardMIT.csv` dataset available at
 <https://github.com/reisanar/datasets/blob/master/harvardMIT.csv>

 This dataset includes data on available online courses of Harvard and of MIT between 09/05/2012 and 08/03/2016